Nepomuceno/blog/source/_posts/using-table-storage-in-typescript.md

 Now that we have the table created and can connect to it time to insert some resources on it.

-lets change first and add a new method on our `storage.ts` to the `Storage` class
+let's change first and add a new method on our `storage.ts` to the `Storage` class

 ``` typescript
 async AddOrMergeRecord(record: ITableEntity): Promise<ITableEntity> {